Happy Canyon of Santa Barbara AVA

+Happy Canyon of Santa Barbara is an American Viticultural Area (AVA) located in Santa Barbara County, California within the Santa Ynez Valley landform.

+The wine appellation was established as the nation's 195^{th}, the state's 118^{th} and the county's fourth AVA on November 9, 2009 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Mr. Wesley D. Hagen, Vineyard Manager and Winemaker of Clos Pepe Vineyards in Lompoc, on behalf of Happy Canyon vintners and grape growers, proposing the viticultural area named "Happy Canyon of Santa Barbara.”

-The Happy Canyon of Santa Barbara is an American Viticultural Area (AVA) located in Santa Barbara County, California.
-It was officially designated by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury on November 9, 2009 and is the smallest AVA in Santa Barbara County when measured by land under vine, covering 23941 acre with 492 acre of planted vine.
-The area comprises canyon terrain, hills, and river and creek basins to the east and south of the San Rafael Mountains, northwest of Lake Cachuma and north of the Santa Ynez River.
+As Santa Barbara County's smallest appellation at 23941 acre it cultivated approximately 492 acre according to the petition.
+Happy Canyon comprises canyon terrain, hills, river and creek basins to the east and south of the San Rafael Mountains, northwest of Lake Cachuma and north of the Santa Ynez River.
 According to the petitioner and USGS maps, the "Happy Canyon" name applies to a specific canyon within the area.
-Elevations within the AVA range from 500 ft in the southwest corner to 3430 ft in the northeast corner, in the foothills of the San Rafael Range.
-It is home to six major vineyards and one active winery.
+Elevations range from 500 ft in the southwest corner to 3430 ft in the foothills of the San Rafael Range in the northeast corner.
+At the outset, it was home to six major vineyards and one active winery.
+The USDA plant hardiness zones range is 9a to 10a.

-TTB received the petition from Wes Hagen, Vineyard Manager and Winemaker at Clos Pepe Vineyards, Lompoc, California, on behalf of Happy Canyon vintners and grape growers, proposing the establishment of the Happy Canyon of Santa Barbara American viticultural area.